 Alas, the honeymoon with Lasky and DeMille did not last, chiefly because of the honeymoon with Lou Tellegen.
 The Dutch-born Tellegen had come to America in 1910 at 29, as leading man (and offstage consort) to Sarah Bernhardt.
 After marrying Farrar in 1916, when she returned to Hollywood he began throwing his weight around and interfering in her films.
 To keep him out of their hair (and hers), DeMille and Lasky allowed him to direct a picture, What Money Can’t Buy.
 When they judged that one to be a dog — along with another, The Things We Love — Tellegen got his nose bent out of shape, and Farrar (out of what she later ruefully called “wifely loyalty”) sided with him.
 Both of them left the Lasky Co. and signed with Samuel Goldwyn.

 Working her customary off-season shifts, Farrar made six pictures for Goldwyn (three co-starring Tellegen).
 When Goldwyn complained that her pictures were not doing well, she suggested (with no hard feelings) that they cancel the remaining two years of her contract.
-She left movies for good in 1920 (by that time she’d been replaced by Cleo Madison in the M.J.
-Moriarty deck) and returned to the Metropolitan Opera, where she retired amid great fanfare in 1922 at the age of 40.
+She left movies for good in 1920, though she appears to have remained in the M.J.
+Moriarty deck until it ceased production — perhaps in the hope that she might return to the screen; anyhow, it was back to the Metropolitan Opera, where she retired amid great fanfare in 1922 at the age of 40.